This publication first appeared in the Global Competition Review.

 Four types of actions are regulated under the FI legislation:

-- Significant actions: The Treasurer has the power to make orders in relation to these kinds of transactions (including to block them or to order divestments) if he or she considers the transaction to be contrary to the national interest.
-Significant actions only have to be notified if they are also notifiable actions or notifiable national security actions, but doing so and obtaining a notice of no objection cuts off the Treasurer’s powers (subject to the last resort powers described below).
-Once notified, a significant action cannot proceed until a notice of no objection is obtained.
-Seeking approval is strongly advised, as these transactions are above a high monetary threshold and are therefore material, by definition.
-See also ‘Call-in powers’, below.
+The Treasurer has the power to make orders in relation to these kinds of transactions (including to block them or to order divestments) if he or she considers the transaction to be contrary to the national interest.
+Significant actions only have to be notified if they are also notifiable actions or notifiable national security actions, but doing so and obtaining a NONcuts off the Treasurer's powers (subject to the last resort powers described below).
+Once notified, a significant action cannot proceed until a NON is obtained.
+Seeking approval is often advised, as these transactions are above a high monetary threshold and are therefore material, by definition.
+See also 'Call-in powers', below.

-- Notifiable actions: These transactions must be notified and cannot proceed until a notice of no objection is obtained.
+These transactions must be notified and cannot proceed until a notice of NON is obtained.
 Most notifiable actions are also significant actions.

-- Notifiable national security actions: The Treasurer has the power to make orders in relation to these transactions (including to block them or to order divestments) if he or she considers the transaction to be contrary to national security.
-These actions must be notified and cannot proceed until a notice of no objection is obtained.
+The Treasurer has the power to make orders in relation to these transactions (including to block them or to order divestments) if he or she considers the trans action to be contrary to national security (which is narrower than the national interest test relating to significant actions).
+These actions must be notified and cannot proceed until a NON is obtained.

 Significant and notifiable actions